Optimizing submissions

 What I learned from this project

-• Rising to the occasion for timely opportunities is worth the extra effort.
-I put in extra hours during this hackathon period because I saw the potential to showcase my design effort and build backing from the CEO to get our product shipped to users faster.
+Rising to the occasion for timely opportunities is worth the extra effort.
+I put in extra hours during a timely hackathon period because I saw the potential to showcase my design effort and build backing from the CEO to get our product shipped to users faster.